Respect in Striving for Excellence (RISE)

 Psychology, Women's and Gender Studies

-Lilia Cortina is Professor of Psychology, Women’s and Gender Studies, and Management as well as Associate Director of ADVANCE for the College of LS&A. She received her B.A. in Psychology from Pomona College and A.M. and PhD. in Psychology (with a graduate minor in Quantitative Methods) from the University of Illinois at Urbana-Champaign.
+Lilia Cortina is Professor of Psychology, Women’s and Gender Studies, and Management.
+She received her B.A. in Psychology from Pomona College and A.M. and PhD. in Psychology (with a graduate minor in Quantitative Methods) from the University of Illinois at Urbana-Champaign.
 Dr. Cortina has been a faculty member at UM since 2000.
 She is a Fellow of the American Psychological Association and the Society for Industrial/Organizational Psychology.
 Using survey and experimental methods, she researches sexual harassment and incivility in the workplace.
 In addition, Dr. Cortina occasionally serves as an expert witness in forensic venues, translating findings from the scientific literature to inform law and policy.

 ADVANCE Associate Director of Administration